 This change impacts those with earnings that change month on month.
 If your monthly earnings ever exceed the threshold, it will count as a surplus.
 Continuous reviews will determine your entitlement, so it is important to budget the best you can to ensure payment of your rent and bills.

 We are here to guide residents through the Universal Credit roll-out and to provide support throughout the transition.
-Please visit the Money Matters page on our website or contact us for a referral to our Tenancy Sustainability Team.
+Please visit the Money Matters page on our website for help with budgeting and benefits or contact us for a referral.

 To receive expert advice, we recommend the following resources: